Pylons/pyramid_cookbook/docs/development_tools/pycharm.rst

 welcome.

 .. note:: This guide was written for PyCharm 2.7.3, although many of the
-    topics apply for `PyCharm 5 <https://www.jetbrains.com/pycharm/>`_.
-There are now `two editions for PyCharm 5
+    topics apply for `current versions of PyCharm <https://www.jetbrains.com/pycharm/>`_.
+There are now `two editions for PyCharm
     <https://www.jetbrains.com/pycharm/features/editions_comparison_matrix.html>`_:
     Professional Edition and a free Community Edition.
-PyCharm 5 Professional Edition includes support for Pyramid, making installation and configuration of Pyramid much easier.
+PyCharm Professional Edition includes support for Pyramid, making installation and configuration of Pyramid much easier.
 Pyramid integration is not available in the free edition, so this tutorial will help you get started with Pyramid in that